maartene/MissionToMars/README.md

 * Build improvements to get more cash per day, more value from research, improved production and the possibility to build mission parts
 * Stub for income;
 * Email integration using [MailJet](https://www.mailjet.com)
+* Persistence using Digital Ocean Spaces.
+This is easy to change to something like AWS S3.
 * There is a first tech tree implementation for stage one of missions.

 ### What's still to come